 Why it matters abroad: Atlantic-coast potash sits a short sail from Brazil, the world’s largest fertiliser importer — a direct South-South trade in the making.

-Congo potash is set to return after decades of silence: the Republic of Congo expects production trials at the Chinese-backed Mboukoumassi project by the end of 2026 and commercial output in early 2027, its mining minister said in Paris this week — putting Beijing’s developers ahead of a planned US$3 billion venture by Nigerian billionaire Aliko Dangote.
+Congo potash is set to return after decades of silence.
+The Republic of Congo expects production trials at the Chinese-backed Mboukoumassi project by the end of 2026 and commercial output in early 2027, its mining minister said in Paris this week.
+That would put Beijing’s developers ahead of a planned US$3 billion venture by Nigerian billionaire Aliko Dangote.

 Congo potash — street scene in Pointe-Noire, the coastal hub of the Kouilou mining region